Older county buildings to be cleared of hazardous materials

 Some of Mohave County’s older public buildings have long been abandoned, and with good reason.
 With hazardous materials including lead and asbestos, those buildings could be hazardous to future occupants - But that could change within the next year.

 Mohave County’s historic jail, victim witness and legal defender’s buildings in Kingman have been identified for remediation of asbestos-containing materials and lead.
-And on Monday, the Mohave County Board of Supervisors unanimously approved an application by the Mohave County Public Works Department for $150,000 in grant funding to remove those materials from the county’s historic buildings.
+The Mohave County Board of Supervisors recently approved an application by the Mohave County Public Works Department for $150,000 in grant funding to remove those materials from the county’s historic buildings.

 The decision follows a vote last month by the county’s governing board to delay possible lease discussions for the historic jail with the Mohave County Historic Society.